 The zip file includes an instruction file for following our style guide.

 A booster bar is an incredibly effective tool at clinics, info tables, educational sessions, and more.
 The ideas and instructions are not ours, but permission was graciously given to reproduce them.
-The following zip file contains instructions for two different sizes of booster bar as well as CPSAC graphics for the sign.
 The graphics cannot be altered except as indicated.

 The CPSAC oval on its own is reserved for materials produced or approved by CPSAC (eg. official shirts).
 For current offerings, visit the CPSAC shop.